Dylancorbus/ml-library/README.md

 # Simple ML-Library
 Simple machine learning library with multi language support.
-This is an ongoing project I will be adding to as I progress through the Coursera Machine Learning course taught by Andre Ng.
+This is an ongoing project I will be adding to as I progress through the Coursera Machine Learning course taught by Andrew Ng.

 ## Features: